digipost/digipost-api-client-java/docs/_v19_x/1_client_config.md

 Digipost OAuth 2 client authority.
 Contact the sales team at Digipost to get access to the client authority and register your client.

-Configure a `JwtAuthConfig` with the OAuth 2.0 token endpoint, the resource server URI and your client ID, together with the client certificate (as a `.p12` keystore) used for the mutual-TLS handshake against the token endpoint.
+Configure a `JwtAuthConfig` with your client ID and the client certificate (as a `.p12` keystore) used for the mutual-TLS handshake against the token endpoint.
+The token endpoint defaults to the production one, so it only has to be set for other environments.

 ```java
 SenderId senderId = SenderId.of(123456);